 You can further automate configuration and post-deployment actions of a WordPress instance by using Plesk’s event handlers and the WP CLI.
 For example, you can define the following event handler to set a custom permalink structure for all new WordPress installations.

 And there you have it!
-You have learned how to use the WordPress Toolkit to create a safe, secure, and efficient WordPress website in just a few quick and easy steps.
+You have learned how to use the WP Toolkit to create a safe, secure, and efficient WordPress website in just a few quick and easy steps.

-Do you find the WordPress Toolkit helps save you time and resources in creating and managing your WordPress websites?
+Do you find the WP Toolkit helps save you time and resources in creating and managing your WordPress websites?
 Let us know in the comments below.